Tangent half-angle substitution

-In integral calculus, the tangent half-angle substitution is a change of variables used for evaluating integrals, which converts a rational function of trigonometric functions of $x$ into an ordinary rational function of $t$ by setting $t = \tan \tfrac x2$.
+The tangent half-angle substitution is a change of variables used for evaluating integrals, which converts a rational function of trigonometric functions of $x$ into an ordinary rational function of $t$ by setting $t = \tan \tfrac x2$.
 This is the one-dimensional stereographic projection of the unit circle parametrized by angle measure onto the real line.
 The general transformation formula is: